 Is your blender not working?
-Something might be jamming your blades.
-Here are 9 known causes and fixes.
+Something might be jamming the blades.

-Blenders are an essential part of every kitchen.
-They are extremely versatile and easy to operate, not to mention that they’re one of the cheapest kitchen appliances out there.
+Blenders are an essential part of every kitchen – they’re extremely versatile and easy to use, not to mention that they’re one of the cheapest appliances out there.

-There’s virtually nothing a blender cannot do, be it salsas, smoothies, milkshakes, you name it!
-So, what happens when they fail?
+There’s virtually nothing a blender cannot do.
+Be it salsas, smoothies, milkshakes, you name it!
+But what happens when your blender fails?

-There are many reasons why this could be happening.
-From something as unimaginable as a bad energy source to appliance-killing problems like a burnt-out motor.
-Take your pick.
+There are many reasons why your blender is failing – from something as simple as a bad energy source to appliance-killing problems like a burnt-out motor.

-Below, I’ve prepared a compendium of the most common causes behind the problem, and the steps you can take to address them.
-Rest assured that, by the time you reach the end, your appliance will be as good as new.
+But don’t worry; you’ve come to the right place for answers.
+Below, I’ve prepared a list of the most common causes of the problem and the steps you can take to address them.

-As stated above, there could be many explanations for this situation.
-Depending on how extensive the malfunction is, your blender might not be working due to…
+Depending on how extensive the malfunction is, your blender might not be working due to the following:

-If you have a multimeter handy, it would be a good idea to bring it out for this troubleshooting process, as it will help you determine the internal components’ viability, and save you some money in unnecessary replacements and repairs.
+If you have a multimeter handy, I recommend bringing it out for troubleshooting.
+A multimeter can help you determine the viability of your blender’s internal components and save you some money on unnecessary replacements and repairs.

 If Your Blender Won’t Turn On